jpdevries/emosvg/README.md

 ### 🌗 Replace Emoji with SVG using JavaScript

-Then include the `emoSVG.js` or `emoSVG.min.js` script in your page:
+Then include the `emoSVG.js` or `emoSVG.min.js` script in your&nbsp;page:
 ```html
 <script src="assets/js/vendor/emoSVG/emoSVG.js"></script>
 ```

-And finally use the JavaScript API to trigger the progressive enhancement.
+And finally use the JavaScript API to trigger the progressive&nbsp;enhancement.

-You can enhance Emoji one at a time:
+You can enhance Emoji one at a&nbsp;time:

 ```js
 document.addEventListener("DOMContentLoaded", function() {